 Goodwood Park Hotel.
 22 Scotts Road, Singapore 228221. +65 6735 9937.

-Having formerly worked in three-star Michelin restaurants Georges Blanc and L’Osier, head chef Kenji Yamanaka’s passion for French cuisine has led him to helm this restaurant, which serves up delightful Japanese interpretations of Gallic dishes.
+Having formerly worked in three-Michelin-star restaurants Georges Blanc and L’Osier, head chef Kenji Yamanaka’s passion for French cuisine has led him to helm this restaurant, which serves up delightful Japanese interpretations of Gallic dishes.

 Mandarin Gallery.
 333A Orchard Road #02–37, Singapore 238897. +65 9159 3177.

 With wood-fired creations cooked through in a Josper oven and over a shichirin grill, Braci is an Italian concept by restaurateur Beppe De Vito.
 Driven by his passion for food, chef Beppe De Vito is now a top-notch triple threat—restaurateur, maître d’ and chef.

 Be sure to try signature dishes such as foie gras semifreddo with kumquats and fig vincotto, or you could opt for a surprise four or five-course dégustation menu.

 Braci.
 52 Boat Quay Level 5/6, Singapore 049841. +65 6866 1933.
 Mon & Sat 6–10.30pm;

 Buona Terra [N]

 Buona Terra translates to ‘Good Earth’, and boasts a menu that features the finest produce from Italy.